crahantan/pywal-multimonitor/README.md

 # [Pywal Xinerama](https://github.com/crahantan/pywal-xinerama)

 ## Why?
-The goal of this version is set wallpapers on Xinerama mode for WM like: dwm, i3 and so on.
+The goal of this version is set wallpapers on Xinerama mode on two or more monitors for WM like: dwm, i3 and so on.

 ## Installation
 ```